Work With Us

 J. Arthur Wood

-Art Wood is the Vice President of the Business Development Department for Patient Services Incorporated.
+Art Wood is the CEO for Patient Services Incorporated.
 Art was drawn to Patient Services in 2003 from a background working with non-profits, which have focused on helping people with special needs.

-Art leads the efforts in conjunction with PSI’s President, Director of Government Relations, and Director of Community Outreach to secure donations from the pharmaceutical, government, and corporate sectors to ensure that Patient Services can provide assistance to as many patients as possible who have needs in the various disease states.
+Art leads efforts in conjunction with PSI’s Director of Government Relations, General Manager, Director of Community Outreach, and Program Development Department to secure donations from the pharmaceutical, government, and corporate sectors to ensure that Patient Services can provide assistance to as many patients as possible who have needs in the various disease states.
 Pharmaceutical companies have utilized PSI’s programs and have realized increased product usage, decreased use in compassionate product, and altruism in helping those persons suffering from expensive chronic illnesses.

 Karen began her career with PSI in 2004 as a Patient Services Representative (PSR) in the Operations Intake department and transitioned into a maintenance role servicing patients with their medication and health insurance premiums.
 In 2005, Karen transferred to the accounting department as a Bookkeeper, allowing her to learn an overall view of PSI’s services.
 She assisted with specific tasks including, accounts payable & receivable, reconciling of bank statements, and processing payments to PSI patients.
 She was promoted to Program Manager of PSI’s Enzyme Deficiency programs in December 2006 and managed the Intake department, which services more than 25 PSI financial assistance programs.
-In October 2011, Karen joined the Business Development Team as the Program Development and Maintenance Analyst.
-She currently develops and oversees the success of patient assistance programs at PSI.
-Karen enjoys time with her two teenage boys and spends the summer months relaxing at the beach and riding the Harley with her husband.
+In October 2011, Karen joined the Program Development Team as the Program Development and Maintenance Analyst.
+She currently holds the position of Director of Donor Relations and Program Management, developing and overseeing the success of patient assistance programs at PSI.
+Karen enjoys time with her two sons and spends the summer months relaxing at the beach and riding the Harley with her husband.

 Mandy Herbert, MBA